Jabesh, Gilead, Israel, 876 BC

-A warm, round body crawled over his feet.
-Tiny hands slapped the floor.
+A warm, round body crawled over Elijah’s feet, and tiny hands slapped the floor.
 “Mama.
 Baba.
 Ga.
 Dada.”
-The sweet smell of a baby newly bathed drifted up.
+The sweet smell of a freshly bathed baby drifted up.

 Omar grabbed Nathan’s nose.
 “Ga-ba-da.”

 Nathan brought his face to Omar and whispered in a thick voice, “When I find the right girl, we’ll have baby boys just like you.”
 He glanced up at Elijah.
 His eyes brimmed with tears.

 The baker’s wife pushed past her husband, smiled at Omar, and brushed his curly black hair.
 “Our fourth.
 And he’s got my father’s eyes.”